codeordie-prog/fortwo/README.md

 # Sidebar Options

 Clear Message History: Clears the chat history.
-Upload Files: Upload documents in .pdf, .txt, or .csv formats.
+Upload Files: Upload documents in .pdf, .txt,.csv, .jpg,.jpeg or .png formats.
 GitHub Repository: Enter the URL of a GitHub repository to query its contents.
 Query Web Section: Interact with web information by entering a URL and a document name.
 Chat Interface